Tips for Driving with Children

 Child Restraint Seats

 If your child is under 3 years of age then it is wise to bring a child restraint seat with you.
 Also it is better to install this seat at the back rather than in the front of the car.
-For children above 3 years of age a child seat may be used in the front.
+For children above 3 years of age a child seat may be used in the front, but it is still not advised.

 Child Lock System